CaitQuigs/sample-restaurant/README.md

-# sample-restaurant ReadMe
+# sample-restaurant README
-<a href="#installation">Installation</a>
+<a href="#installation">Installation</a> -
-<a href="#features">Features</a>
+<a href="#features">Features</a> -
-<a href="#acknowledgments">Acknowledgments</a>
+<a href="#acknowledgments">Acknowledgments</a> -
 <a href="#license">License</a>

-Sample-restaurant is a web application for local restaurants to inform customers and process online orders for take out and delivery.
+Sample-restaurant is a web application for a local restaurant to inform customers about itself and process online orders for take out and delivery.
 This application is built with Ruby on Rails and comes configured to deploy through Heroku.

 ## Installation